Fun, creative, and innovative courses to keep your practice and your energy going!

 Continuing Education

-June 22 & 23
+February 22 & 23

 16 Credit Hours

+Essie provides instruction in a side-lying position massage for a traditional Swedish massage and deep tissue massage techniques safe for the pregnant body.
 Two massage sequences will be taught during the seminar and resources for further study of pregnancy massage will be provided as well as review of labor massage and appropriate standards of care within the scope of practice for a massage therapist.
 There will also be a discussion on promoting pregnancy massage for the massage practice, and locating clients.

 Course Objectives:

-Educate practitioners on safe procedures for giving a safe full body pregnancy massage.
+Educate practitioners on safe procedures for giving a safe full body pregnancy massage

 Provides participants with suggestions for safe use of aromatherapy for pregnant people.

-Increase the knowledge, competence and confidence for the treatment of pregnant people in the modalities of Swedish and Deep Tissue massage therapy, and Labor Massage for the purposes of pain relief, relaxation and decreased pain during lab.
+Increase the knowledge, competence and confidence for the treatment of pregnant people in the modalities of Swedish and Deep Tissue massage therapy, and Labor Massage for the purposes of pain relief, relaxation and decreased pain during lab

 Resources:

-Resources provided will include a list of affordable textbooks on pregnancy massage, prenatal yoga, midwifery, doula services, research from the National Institute of Health, and anatomical charts of the musculoskeletal system of the pregnant body, and safety recommendations for aromatherapy and texts.
-Resources will be useful to participants in furthering education and providing resources for their pregnant patients.
+Resources provided will include a list of affordable textbooks on pregnancy massage, prenatal yoga, midwifery, doula services, research from the National Institute of Health, and anatomical charts of the musculoskeletal system of the pregnant body, and safety

-Call or email for information and to sign up!
+Call or email for information

 Continuing Education